 The origin of that word comes from the horrifying story of the king of Phrygia Tantalus, the son of Zeus and Pluto.
 By being the son of two major deities, Tantalus was thought to be equal to the rest of the Olympian gods.
-Having his mind blurred by vanity and greed, he stole ambrosia and nectar, the food and drink of the gods, granting immortality to anyone he wanted.
-He even went another step further, claiming that the gods could easily be manipulated and deceived.
+Having his mind clouded by vanity and greed, he stole ambrosia and nectar, the food and drink of the gods, granting immortality to anyone he wanted.
+He even went a step further, claiming that the gods could easily be manipulated and deceived.
 In order to prove his point, he committed a hideous crime.
 He murdered his son Pelops, cut him into pieces, cooked him and offered him as food to the gods.
-The Olympians (except for Demeter who distracted by the loss of her daughter was deceived) quickly realized the sacrilege of Tantalus and repulsed by his action decided to punish him in the most brutal way possible.
+The Olympians (except for Demeter who -distracted by the loss of her daughter- was deceived) quickly realized the sacrilege of Tantalus and repulsed by his action, they decided to punish him in the most brutal way possible.
 Zeus struck him immediately with his bolts of lightning and his soul was led to the deepest level of the Underworld, the Tartarus.
 There the gods let his soul retain its earthly needs and put him in a pool of water beneath a fruit tree with low branches.
 Whenever he reached for the fruit, the branches raised his intended meal from his grasp.
 Whenever he bent down to get a drink, the water receded before he could get any.
-After Tantalus’ punishment, the gods resurrected Pelops as a youthful young man and Poseidon himself took him under his protection.
+After Tantalus’ punishment, the gods resurrected Pelops as a youthful young man and Poseidon took him under his protection.
 The story of Tantalus is one of the most brutal stories of ancient Greek mythology.
-The famous artist of antiquity, Polygnotus depicted his punishment in one of his paintings.
+The famous artist of antiquity, Polygnotus depicted Tantalus' punishment in one of his paintings.

 Enchanted by the color of your eyes

-Pour some milk on my cereals
+Pour some milk on my cereal

-Demeter and Kore - Image credits: namuseum.gr
+Demeter and Kore - credits: en.wikipedia.org

 Statue of Greek mythological god Pan talking to a woman - credits: Giorgio G/Shutterstock.com

+According to Oxford dictionaries, panic is the “sudden uncontrollable fear or anxiety, often causing wildly unthinking behavior”.
 According to ancient Greek mythology, the god responsible for this emotion is Pan (Pan-ic), a secondary but greatly respected deity of the Greek pantheon, representing the forces of nature and the wild, protector of shepherds and flocks and companion of the Nymphs.
-This deity had a strange form reflecting its attributes.
 Son of Hermes and Dryope, Pan had a human form with goat-like legs and horns crowning his head.
 One of his great powers was his terrifying and ominous roar that provoked the emotion of panic to anyone hearing it.
-The Athenians paid great respects to this deity because they believed that the god himself imbued panic in the hearts of the Persians and helped them to win the battle of Marathon.
+The Athenians paid great respects toPan because they believed that he imbued panic in the hearts of the Persians and helped them win the battle of Marathon.
 Many sanctuaries honoring the god were founded in Attica after the battle and just below the Acropolis, a cave was dedicated to the fearless god Pan.